 Have you been to The Theatre des Champs-Elysées?
 Despite the name, it is not on Les Champs-Elysées but not far at all, Avenue Montaigne.
 I must say that I did not know much about the place (despite being a Parisian!) and I was so pleasantly surprised when I visited it.
 It is a hidden gem with a rich history and a fantastic program.
-It is one of the most beautiful theaters in Paris and now they are offering FUSAC readers a chance to hear one of the most beautiful voices in the world… RENEE FLEMING.
+It is one of the most beautiful theaters in Paris and now they are offering FUSAC readers a chance to hear two American lyrical singers at 30% off.

 The Theatre des Champs-Elysées opened in 1913.
 Ganna Walska, a rich American, financed the theatre for decades.
 The building is remarkable for having been designed by a group of very well-known artists : architects Henry Van de Velde, Auguste Perret; the painter and sculptor Antoine Bourdelle; the painter Maurice Denis, and the crystal maker René Lalique amongst others.
 It was the first building to be made entirely out of reinforced concrete.
 The Théâtre is a jewel of 20th century French architecture and it was one of the first modern edifices to become a listed building, figuring on the register of the Monuments historiques.

 Since its beginning the Theatre des Champs-Elysées has been a reference point as a major concert hall and opera house.
 The creator, Gabriel Astruc, wanted Paris to have a concert hall to rival those of its European neighbours.
 The theatre has always been home to diverse art forms such as opera, ballet, symphony concert and recitals.
 There is a very long list of artists who graced its stage from Joséphine Baker to Claude Nougaro or Elton John.
 Note that without going to see a show, you can also sometimes visit the theatre with a guide to learn about its rich past and all the beautiful sculpture and paintings inside.